xtuml/bridgepoint/doc-bridgepoint/notes/9446_merge_attrs_int.md

 4.2.1  Currently supported cases shall not change.
 4.2.2  The combo box shall show referential attributes that have the same type as the current attribute that started the combination process.
-4.2.3  Referential attributes are currently shown in the combo box with only their name.
-The combo box shall be enhanced to also show the participating relationship information next to the name in ```{Rn}``` form as it appears in the canvas.
-(Maybe make a follow-on issue?)

 ### 5. Work Required